 You may begin to notice that your cat doesn't respond as you have come to expect.
 Not seeming to recognize family members (or other pets) or becoming stressed under "normal" conditions may indicate senior dementia as well.

-This type of behavior is also a product of pain, so care should be taken to rule out arthritis, injury, or other potential causes.
+This type of behavior may also be the result of a painful condition or ailment, so rule out arthritis, injury, or other potential causes.

 07 of 07

 Cats suffering from senile dementia may forget to eat.
 Like the litter box, this is another sign that you should see the vet about because it can be linked to a serious health issue.
 Additionally, cats that go without food for too long are susceptible to hepatic lipidosis.